Calendar added (above tab)

 In addition, instructions to access our textbook online are listed under the "helpful links" tab.
 This way you can do your homework almost anywhere there is Internet service!

 You earn grades on all of your work: tests, quizzes, projects, class work and homework.

 Incomplete work: I assign work in order for you to learn and enjoy class.
 If you get behind, make up your work as soon as possible, so you can enjoy and learn.
 If you are struggling to keep up, come see me so we can identify strategies we both can use to keep your learning rigorous and enjoyable.
 When students need an extension on work, I will almost always grant it, I understand that we are all busy juggling work, sports, friends and family.
 However, I do not believe that allowing regular late or poor work is truly beneficial to students; therefore, any pattern of late work will lead to penalties and/or discussions with the student and parents if necessary.

 Re-do's:If you do poorly on an assignment, you may re-learn the material and show me that you have now mastered the content and/or skills.
 In order to do this students must

-Most of the time work is not graded for completion only (an automatic "A" for doing it).
-Instead I compare the quality of work to a rubric that defines quality on a four point scale.
+Most of the time work is not graded for completion only.
+Instead I compare the quality of work to a rubric.
 In the fall these marks will seem harsh, as students are just beginning their journey in 8th grade.
 Throughout the year I will help every child become prepared for their next steps in 9th grade.
-In the Spring, attaining a "3" will be accomplished easily.
+In the Spring, Higher scores will be accomplished easily.

 If you have any questions, please don't hesitate to ask!
 If you need some extra help we can arrange a time that is good for both of us including after school or at lunch.
 You may also email me (I check email on weekends and until about 8 pm each night).